vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 [this](https://www.matassessment.com/blog/single-leg-balance-eyes-closed),
 the range for men ages 20-39 is 19.3 to 34.8 seconds (average of 21 seconds) and the range for men ages 40-59 is 11.5 to 26.9 seconds (average of 18.3 seconds.
-As somebody in my late 30s (as of 2024), my threshold is at least 75 seconds per leg with temperature adjustment, and in practice I do between 60 and 100 seconds on the first try most of the time.
+As somebody in my late 30s / early 40s (as of 2025), my threshold is at least 80 seconds per leg with temperature adjustment, and in practice I do between 60 and 120 seconds on the first try most of the time; the portion of the range below 80 would generally be during colder temperatures where the threshold is also correspondingly lower.

-At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 75 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
-Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 75 seconds.
+At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 80 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
+Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 80 seconds.

 From my perspective, the key is to prevent age-induced decline.
-Given that I've increased the threshold from 10 seconds to 75 seconds over a period of about 1.5 years, I think just being able to maintain at 75 seconds should be good enough.
+Given that I've increased the threshold from 10 seconds to 80 seconds over a period of under 2 years, I think just being able to maintain at 80 seconds should be good enough.

 For the goal of improving balance more generally, doing other balance